 Immediately after my shot I’ll usually have a small bump (smaller than marble).
 The bump isn’t painful or irritated, rather it’s a bump because of the fluid.

 10-60 minutes after the shot the bump goes away.
-This won’t happen every time you receive a shot but don’t worry if it occurs.
+This didn’t happen every time I received a shot but I learned that it wasn’t a serious issue.

 The redness isn’t painful, just something I can see.
 It remains the day after the shot but dissipates the 2nd day.

 Occasionally, the shot location will itch a few hours after receiving the shot.
 This usually goes away within a day.